 Fee Discounts, Loyalty Program, and Promotional Codes

 CoinMover offers every registered and verified account the ability to participate in our loyalty program that will reduce fees paid over time.
-These may included, but are not limited to, removal of the $1.75 USD per transaction fees and/or discounts on the 9.7% markup rate.
+These may included, but are not limited to, removal of the $1.75 USD per transaction fees and/or discounts on our markup rate.

 From time to time, CoinMover may run promotions on our website or in local communities with discount codes that allow you, as a user of our services, to receive fee discounts.